 - Click the Delete button at the top of the page to delete the instance.

 You've now seen how to install MySQL server on Compute Engine.
-To see more complex applications that use MySQL, browse the wide variety of development stacks on Google Cloud Launcher that use MySQL.
+To see more complex applications that use MySQL, browse the wide variety of development stacks on GCP Marketplace that use MySQL.

 If your requirements include high availability and scalability, consider installing MySQL Cluster on Compute Engine.
 MySQL Cluster provides high availability and scalability through shared-nothing clustering and auto-sharding.
-Google Cloud Launcher provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.
+GCP Marketplace provides a click-to-deploy option for Percona, an open source solution for MySQL clustering.